 Skip to content

-Data is used to guide, assess and optimise business decisions and when departments collect information from different sources and keep it mainly within their ranks, businesses suffer from inefficiencies.
+However, businesses suffer from inefficiencies when departments collect information from different sources and keep it mainly within their ranks.

 Let's look at that in a bit more detail 👇